 The Half-Day Southwestern route features Moai platforms, manmade dwellings and natural landscapes.
 The 4 stops on the tour are: Ahu Tahai, Ana Kai Tangata Cave, Rano Kau volcano and Orongo village.

-BOOK THE SOUTHWESTERN EXCURSION NOW
+BOOK THE SOUTHWESTERN EXCURSION

 #3 Half-Day Easter Island Moai Tour

-BOOK THE HALF-DAY EXCURSION NOW
+BOOK THE HALF-DAY EASTER ISLAND EXCURSION

 Although we were eager to see the seven famous Moai at Ahu Akivi, we did not join this tour.
 We had foul weather on the day we wanted to take this Easter Island trip and decided against it.

-Review Of Our Easter Island Tour
+Review Of the Full Day Easter Island Tour

 On the morning of our Easter Island bus tour, we were picked up from our lodging at around 9:15am.
 We were the only English-speaking participants, but our Rapa Nui tour guide was fluent in English and able to translate his passion about his people, land and history.